-According to a 2012 report by the National Fire Protection Association, fire departments answer to an average of 72,000 carbon monoxide incidents each year.
+According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide cases each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
 It’s commonly linked to wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.

 The short answer is that CO2 awareness is a matter of life and death.
-CO2 is among the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and chronic fatigue, among many others.
-This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
+CO2 is one of the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and prolonged fatigue, among many others.
+This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Boise homeowner.
 Acute poisoning takes place from breathing large concentrations of CO2, but poisoning can also occur over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 Steps you can take to reduce the CO2 risk in your Boise home?

 - No home should be without a reliable, tested CO2 detector.
-You can contact TML Service Experts to purchase one today.
+You can call TML Service Experts to purchase one today.

 - If you experience or have experienced any of the symptoms cited above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.